Unitary representations of real reductive groups: Kazhdan-Lusztig polynomials for -invariant forms

 \item if $\ell_o(\Gamma) - \ell_o(\Xi) \equiv 2 \pmod{4}$, then the signature multiplicity coefficient is

 \end{enumerate} Exactly the same results hold for the extended group ${}^\delta G$. \end{theorem}

-\begin{proof}[Sketch of proof] Of course the proof is modeled on the proof of the Kazhdan-Lusztig conjectures in \Cite{IC3} and \Cite{LV83}.
-Part (1) is a fairly easy combinatorial statement.
-Part 2(a)) is a restatement of Theorem \ref{thm:BBpol} 1(b), recorded here only as a reminder that the powers of $-1$ appearing below are integer powers.
+\begin{proof} Of course the proof is modeled on the proof of the Kazhdan-Lusztig conjectures in \Cite{IC3} and \Cite{LV83}.
+Part (1) is a fairly easy combinatorial statement, for which we omit the proof.
+(The proof of 2(b) will implicitly prove (1) at least for the case that $\Xi$ and $\Gamma$ are comparable in the Bruhat order.)
+Part 2(a) is a restatement of Theorem \ref{thm:BBpol} 1(b), recorded here only as a reminder that the powers of $-1$ appearing below are integer powers.
 Parts 3 and 4 are just restatements of 2(b); so what requires proof is 2(b).